Biden visit to Baltimore highlights rail tunnel project

 “There’s a great worry,” he said, “that part of it could collapse.”

-The tunnel is slated to be replaced with help from the $1 trillion bipartisan infrastructure legislation championed by Biden, and he plans to visit on Monday to talk about the massive investment.
+The tunnel is slated to be replaced with help from the $1 trillion bipartisan infrastructure legislation championed by the Democratic president, and he plans to visit on Monday to talk about the massive investment.

-Once completed roughly a decade from now, the new tunnel is expected to have two tracks and allow trains to travel more than 100 miles per hour.
+Once completed roughly a decade from now, the new tunnel is expected to have two tracks and allow trains to travel more than 100 mph.
 It will be named for Frederick Douglass, who escaped from slavery in Maryland and became a prominent abolitionist.
 The total project, which includes related bridges and equipment modernization, could cost $6 billion.

 Biden plans to announce labor agreements that are intended to smooth the tunnel’s completion and ensure good wages for union workers, according to the White House.
 Maryland has also agreed to commit $450 million for construction.

 No money has yet been awarded from the federal infrastructure legislation.
-However, the law signed by Biden includes $24 billion for rail improvements along the northeastern corridor, and up to $4.7 billion could be provided for the Baltimore tunnel, covering the majority of its cost.
+However, the law signed by Biden includes $24 billion for rail improvements along the Northeast Corridor, and up to $4.7 billion could be provided for the Baltimore tunnel, covering the majority of its cost.

 Gregg Weaver, 69, got to know Biden while working as a conductor during a 42-year career with Amtrak.
 When he was working the morning shift on a southbound train, sometimes they would have to hold at Baltimore Penn Station because of trouble ahead at the tunnel.